-The exercise price of incentive stock options awarded under the 1999 Plan could not be less than the fair market value of the common stock to persons owning stock representing more than 10% of the voting power of all classes of our stock.
+The exercise price of incentive stock options awarded under the 1999 Plan could not be less than the fair market value of the common stock on the date of the option grant and could not be less than 110% of the fair market value of the common stock to persons owning stock representing more than 10% of the voting power of all classes of our stock.
 The exercise price of non-qualified stock options could not be less than 85% of the fair market value of the common stock.
 The term of each option granted under the 1999 Plan could not exceed ten years (or five years, in the case of an incentive stock option granted to a 10% shareholder) from the date of grant.
-VistaGen California's Compensation Committee determined at what time or times each option might be exercised (provided that in no event could it exceed ten years from the date of grant) and, subject to the provisions of the 1999 Plan, the period of time, if any, after retirement, death, disability or other termination of employment during which options could be exercised.
+VistaGen California's Compensation Committee determined at what time or times each option might be exercised.